 SIGNIFICANCE: This chart is looking at the most recent quarter's rate of client injuries per facility and adjusting that metric for the size (in patient days) of the facility.
-Second quarter of FY18 shows a higher injury rate for St. Louis Psychiatric Rehabilitation Center.
-Metropolitan St. Louis Psychiatric Center didn't report any injuries in this last quarter.
-Perhaps contrary to expectations, the rate of injuries is often low at our highest security facility.
+Second quarter for FY2016 again shows a higher injury rate for the children's facility.
+Perhaps somewhat counterintuitively, the rate of injuries is often low at our highest security facility.
 In order the facilities are: Fulton, Hawthorn, St Louis MPC, Northwest, Southeast, St Louis Psych, Center for Behavioral Medicine.